 By the mid seventies, the aero-look was passé.
 The 1974 T613 successor sported sharp-edged styling by Vignale of Italy.
 But Ledwinka’s basic formula stayed fully intact, right through 1996.
 It was the upscale, high performance corollary to the similarly boxy rear-engine VW 411; a 411 Panamera if you please.
 After the fall of Communism, once again mostly futile efforts were made to sell the T613 in the west as a BMW competitor.

 More recent efforts to revive the boxy T613, like this T700, have failed.
 But with the new-found emphasis on efficiency and aerodynamics, perhaps it’s time to dust off those old body dies of the T77.
-With a clean turbo-diesel under that dorsal fin, it could be just the ticket back to the future.
+With an EV drive train under that dorsal fin, it could be just the ticket back to the future.